jch00oo/CAA-Data-Analysis-Project/README.md

 After conducting a series of Kruskal-Wallis tests on each age group's alumni event participation rate versus the population's event participation rate, we've concluded that the old age group had significantly higher participation rates compared to the young and mid age groups, participating in alumni events three times as much as the young age group on average.

+However, it is equally important to recognize that the number of links clicked and event participation is related to subsciber interests, which we further analyze in the next sections.

 ---
 ## Student Activity vs Activity Participation Rate

-In order to characterize highly engaged subscribers, we looked at each alumnus' student activity (affiliatio while they were a student) and analyzed whether individuals in certain student activities are more likely to engage in alumni events hosted by CAA.
+In order to characterize the highly engaged subscribers, we looked at each alumnus' student activity (affiliation while they were students) and analyzed whether individuals in certain student activities are more likely to engage in alumni events hosted by CAA.

 We began by grouping alumni event participants by their student activity and conducting the Kruskal-Wallis test to compare each group's distribution of participation rates to that of the population of all subscribers.
 ```python